rodrigorc/papercraft/README.md

 Did you import an OBJ model into Papercraft and then lost the original model?
 No problem, you can re-export the OBJ with this option and then import it in your 3D model software.

-### Generate PDF
+### Generate Printable

-The main purpose of this program is to create a PDF with the 2D unwrapping of the 3D model.
+The main purpose of this program is to create a document with the 2D unwrapping of the 3D model.
 This option does it.
 Big models with big paper and high resolution may take a while, so be patient.

+There are currently three formats for the printable document:

+* PDF: default format.
+It will create a multi-page PDF.
+* PNG: it creates one PNG file per page, autonumbered.
+* SVG: it creates one SVG file per page, as SVG format does not support multiple pages.
+Each SVG will have several layers, the idea is that those layers may be used to feed an automatic cutting machine.
+    * One visible layer with the image to be printed.
+    * One hidden layer with the cuts.
+    * One hidden layer with the folds: one sublayer with the _valleys_ another with the _mountains_.

 ### View/Textures

 Hides/shows the texture from 3D and 2D views.
 It may be easier to see the geometry.
-It will not affect the PDF output
+It will not affect the printable document.

 ### View/3D lines